swalkerhppr/elixir-io_tty/README.md

 ```

 Each callback takes the key pressed and a state and returns the modified state.
+If the key is not found in the callback map, :default is called.
+If :default does not exist, nothing will happen.
 State should contain anything to be held between key presses.
 The initial state is determined by the `:initial_state` key in the callback map.
 A callback can also return `{:stop_and_send, output}` which stops input and sends the variable back to the calling process.